 1 A significant portion of our portfolio consist of multi-year grants that provide program partners with enough time to design for and create systems-level change.
-Strongly Disagree 0 1 2 3 4 5 6 7 Strongly Agree 2 Once we agree with program partners on overall aims and activities, we allow them to use their funding flexibly so that they can adapt as needed without undertaking time-consuming revisions to individual line items in grant agreements and budgets.
-Strongly Disagree 0 1 2 3 4 5 6 7 Strongly Agree 3 We adjust the needed to ach Strongly Disagree nitment 4 s to gra ntees to o the tir
+Strongly Disagree 0 1 2 3 4 5 6 7 Strongly Agree 2 2 Once we agree with program partners on overall aims and activities, we allow them to use their funding flexibly so that they can adapt as needed without undertaking time-consuming revisions to individual line items in grant agreements and budgets.
+Strongly Disagree 0 1 2 3 4 5 6 7 Strongly Agree 3 We adjust the length of our financial commitments to grantees to the timeframe needed to achieve meaningful impact.
+Strongly Disagree 0 1 2 3 4 5 6 7 Strongly Agree 3 to use their f time-consur Strongly Disagree We adjust the needed to ac Strongly unding fle ning revis e length of nieve mea xibly so ions to 1 o that indivi 2 nancia l impa they ca dual lin 3 l comm ct. n adapt e items 4 itment: as nee in gran 5 s to gra ded wit nt agree 6 ntees to hout undernents a dertaking ind budge Strongl Agree neframe Strongl